-Here's How the FCC's Aggressive New Plan to Combat Robocalls Will Work
+Here's How the FCC's New Plan to Combat Robocalls Will Work

 Telco fraudsters aren’t just bugging Americans with too-good-to-be-true deals and outright swindles.
 They’re increasingly exporting their robo-trade abroad.
 The American pastime of robocalls at lunch and dinner is beginning to become a way of life everywhere.
 (As an owner of two mobile phones – one with a U.S. number, the other with an Italian number – the difference in robocall volume, by country, is not even close.
 The American number gets unsolicited calls daily.
 Unwanted calls to the Italian mobile are a weekly hassle.)

-There are a number of quirks for why the U.S. market makes such an ideal place to set up a robocall-spamming operation, according to Jason Lane-Sellers, director of solution consulting at ThreatMetrix in San Jose, Calif.
+There are a number of quirks for why the U.S. market makes such an ideal place to set up a robocall-spamming operation, according to Jason Lane-Sellers, Director of Solutions Consulting at LexisNexis Risk Solutions.
 Firstly, the U.S. has a vast (and growing) VOIP – voice over Internet protocol – infrastructure, a technology that’s cost-effective for making cheap calls in bulk.
 Secondly, much of the U.S. cellular market is governed by the “receiver party pays” (RPP) regime.
 In most other countries, including Europe, it’s the opposite – it’s “calling party pays.”

 If you’re a scammer, where would you want to set up shop?
 Answer: an RPP country, where the stiff on the other end of the line (or, the stiff’s telco provider) pays for the placed call.